A fine treat for young and old. One of the world’s most popular zoos lives in the grounds of Vienna’s Schönbrunn Palace. Here’s what you need to know…

 A few decade’s ago, the zoo felt a little rundown…saddled with old buildings and an uninspiring reputation.
 Not anymore.

 An extensive renovation and renewal program turned it into one of the world’s more renowned institutions: an award-winning modern zoo institution that combines entertainment with conservation and education.
-Hundreds of thousands of people visit each year.
+Over two million people visited last year (2022).

 For ticket advice, directions, and suggestions on how to get the most out of your visit, see these visitor & ticket tips.